Calling All Channel Partners! | Discover Quocirca’s New Channel Insider Programme.

 November 4, 2019

-Articles, Channel, Digital Transformation, Managed Print Services, Trends
+Article, Channel, Digital Transformation, Managed Print Services, Trends

 In 2020 market consolidation will continue as the global print industry landscape continues to face the forces of digital disruption.
 Erosion of legacy revenue streams driven by hardware commoditisation and the ongoing transition to digitisation are forcing industry players to consider new ways of remaining relevant to enterprise customers.
 While many have embarked on journeys to become digital workplace service providers, the market remains vulnerable to rapid shifts in digital technology, competitor activity and customer needs.